vijeth-aradhya/conda-install-bears/README.md

 # conda-install-bears

 This is a prototype to install coala bears in all the platforms using conda as the package manager.
+Here, I try and install dartsdk which has dartanalyzer (a dependency required for dartLint bear).

 ## Sources and further discussion